-"view [any] intrusion[] on their belief system as evidence that others are out to harm them."225
+Unfortunately, alienated children and the parent with whom they are "aligned" will resist every such effort to have the children spend time with the target.
+They will likely "view [any] intrusion[] on their belief system as evidence that others are out to harm them."
 The alienating parent will, usually, marshal all of her resources to prevent the children from spending this much-needed time with the target parent.
-By arranging activities and other events, all of which are "more important" than spending time with the target, the alienating parent prevents any rapprochement.226
+By arranging activities and other events, all of which are "more important" than spending time with the target, the alienating parent prevents any rapprochement.

-As time marches on with little or no contact between the children and the target, and as the inexorable litigation continues through its mediation, negotiation, psychological evaluations, and ensuing therapy phases, the alienating parent and child perceive it as covert approval of their programme, further entrenching their position against the target.227 "[W]ith th[is] passage of time, the child grows to be a staunch corroborator" of the alienating parent's programme.228
+As time marches on with little or no contact between the children and the target, and as the inexorable litigation continues through its mediation, negotiation, psychological evaluations, and ensuing therapy phases, the alienating parent and child perceive it as covert approval of their programme, further entrenching their position against the target. "[W]ith th[is] passage of time, the child grows to be a staunch corroborator" of the alienating parent's programme.

 In these instances, a judicial wish to maintain the status quo in the life of the child pending the outcome of a determination of [alienation] will only cause that minor to drift further away from the nonresident parent.
-Additionally, referrals to mediation or the use of attorney-client negotiations are often futile because implicit in these processes is a lack of a swift directive that is often perceived by the alienator as denoting approval of his or her behavior.229
+Additionally, referrals to mediation or the use of attorney-client negotiations are often futile because implicit in these processes is a lack of a swift directive that is often perceived by the alienator as denoting approval of his or her behavior.

-Thus, traditional therapy that permits the children to determine where, when, how often and for how long they will see their target parents further empowers them and permits them to continue the alienation.230 It usually results in continuing the reduced contact with the target and the entrenchment of the children's distorted beliefs.
+Thus, traditional therapy that permits the children to determine where, when, how often and for how long they will see their target parents further empowers them and permits them to continue the alienation.
+It usually results in continuing the reduced contact with the target and the entrenchment of the children's distorted beliefs.